Contingent Convertible Bonds in Financial Networks: The interbank model

-Following~\cite{Acemoglou15}, we consider a single good, finite economy with three states, $t = 0, 1, 2 $ and $n$ risk-neutral banks, $n < \infty$, where each bank $i$ is endowed with an initial capital $k_i$.
-Banks cannot invest using their own fund, but can borrow money each other to finance their investments.
-The initial capital $k$ can be lent to other banks, kept as cash, or invested in competitive projects.
-Specifically, in state $t_0$ the interbank lending takes place, and banks use the money borrowed to finance their investments.
-The investment can produce two types of returns.
-A short-term $t_1$ stochastic return $z_i$, or a long-term $t_2$ deterministic non-pleadgeable return $A$, if the project is held until maturity.
-Also, at time $t_1$ banks honor their senior and interbank obligations.
-Due to their nature, senior obligations are nonnegative, $s>0$ external obligations that are the first ones to be paid.
-For the interbank obligations, banks pay an interest rate $R$ on the principal, so that the face vale of the $j$ debt to bank $i$ is the product of the amount borrowed and the interest rates: $y_{ij} = k_{ij} R_{ij}$.
-Identifying with $y_i$ the bank's $i$ interbank obligations, it follows that the bank $i$ total liabilities at time $t_1$ are $\sum_{j \ne i} y_{ji} + s = y_i + s$.
-In terms of liabilities liquidation, all junior (interbank) debts have equal seniority, and are paid after the senior debts.
-To lighten the notation we assume $s_i=s$, for any $i=1,\ldots, n$ and $y_i =\sum_{j\neq i}y_{ji} = y$, for any $i=1,\ldots, n$ thus implying a uniform senior and inter-bank liability, respectively.
-Once senior debts are paid, if the company defaults, junior debts are repaid proportionally to their face values:
+At time $t_1$ banks honor their senior and interbank obligations.
+Senior obligations (e.g. taxes, wages), denoted as $s_i>0$, are non-negative external liabilities that have the highest priority in repayment.
+For the interbank obligations, banks pay an interest rate on the principal, so that the face vale $y_{ij}$ of the $j$ debt to bank $i$ is the product of the amount borrowed and the interest rates.
+Identifying with $y_i=\sum_{j\neq i} y_{ji}$ the bank's $i$ interbank obligations, it follows that the bank $i$ total liabilities at time $t_1$ are $\sum_{j \ne i} y_{ji} + s_i = y_i + s_i$.
+In terms of liabilities liquidation, junior (interbank) debts have all equal seniority, and are paid after the senior debts.
+After senior debts are settled, in the event of a company default, junior debts are repaid proportionally based on their face values.
+Denoting what bank $i$ returns to bank $j$ as $x_{ji}$, it holds

-where parameter $\phi_i$ is the bank fitness: if the bank $i$ is insolvent to its junior debt then $\phi_i<1$.\\ Finally, if senior debts cannot be honored, junior debts are left completely unpaid.
-To honor their obligations at $t_1$, if necessary, banks can liquidate their investments at a cost $\zeta \in [0,1]$.\\
+The parameter $\phi_i$ indicates the bank's fitness, representing the fraction of the junior obligations that bank $i$ can repay to its creditors.
+If $\phi_i < 1$ then bank $i$ cannot honor its junior debt, while if senior debts cannot be honored, all junior debts remain completely unpaid, i.e., $\phi_i = 0$.

+Banks can honor their obligations by using all the resources available at time $t_1$.
+In a simplified model they include the liquidity (or liquid assets) available $z_i=c_i+r_i$, i.e. the sum of cash $c_i$ and short term return from the project $r_i$, and what debtor banks effectively return at time $t_1$, i.e. $\sum_{k\neq i} x_{ik}$.
+If necessary, banks have the option to fully or partially liquidate their long-term investments, denoted as $A_i$, to acquire an additional liquidity budget of $\zeta l_i$, where $l_i \in [0, A_i]$ represents the bank's liquidation decision, and $\zeta \in [0, 1]$ signifies the cost of liquidating before maturity.

-From this repayment structure it follows that all banks' obligations depend on the overall resources available to banks at time $t_1$.
-Formally, bank $i$ returns to bank $j$ the amount:
+From this mechanism the repayment structure depends on the maximum amount of resources available at time $t_1$, i.e. $h_i:=z_i+\zeta A_i +\sum_{k\neq i} x_{ik}$ in relation to the total obligations, i.e. $s_i+y_i$.
+It follows that bank $i$ returns to bank $j$ the amount